-- 1. Turn ON the AC disconnect or circuit breaker for each microinverter AC branch circuit. - 2.
+- Turn ON the AC disconnect or circuit breaker for each microinverter AC branch circuit. - 2.
 Turn ON the main utility-grid AC circuit breaker.
-Your system will start producing power after a five-minute wait time. - 3.
-The Enphase Microinverters will begin communicating over the power lines to the Envoy.
-The time required for the Envoy to discover all of the microinverters varies with the number of microinverters in the system and quality of the power line communications.
-At a typical residential installation, all of the microinverters are detected within 20 minutes.
-Large systems of 250 to 500 microinverters typically take one to two hours to detect all of the microinverters. - 4.
-The M250 has field-adjustable voltage and frequency trip points.
+Your system starts producing power after a five-minute wait time. - 3.
+The Enphase Microinverters begins communicating over the power lines to the Envoy.
+The time required for all microinverters to report to the Envoy varies with the number of microinverters in the system.
+The first units should be detected within 15 minutes but the entire system could take hours to detect. - 4.
+The M215 has field-adjustable voltage and frequency trip points.
 If adjustments are required by your local utility, the installer can use the Envoy to Manage the Grid Profile after all microinverters have been detected.